Vaibhavfrenz/neha-memorial/FIREBASE_SETUP.md

 ---

-**Your memorial website will now have real-time features that allow everyone to share and see each other's candles, photos, and memories!** 🕯️📸💝
+**Your memorial website will now have real-time features that allow everyone to share and see each other's candles, photos, and memories - all for FREE!** 🕯️📸💝